 Add Database Parameters

-This section explains how to add custom parameter values that override the default values in an Exasol database.
+This article explains how to add custom parameter values that override the default values in an Exasol database.

 Exasol databases are configured using parameters that are written as key-value pairs in the format "-parameter":"value".
 Parameters that are not explicitly defined in the configuration will use default values.